ibm-cloud-docs/containers/ts-calico-log-level.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

+You experience issues with Calico components such as pods that don't deploy or intermittent networking issues.
+{: shortdesc}

+You experience issues with Calico components such as pods that don't deploy or intermittent networking issues.
+{: tsSymptoms}

-In version 1.29 and later, the Calico Operator determines the number of `calico-typha` pods based on the number of cluster workers and does not consider tainted nodes.
-If you have fewer than 3 untainted nodes in your cluster, or have a very large cluster with a small number of untainted nodes, you might have one or more `calico-typha` pods are stuck in `Pending` state because the pod can't find an untainted node to run on.
+The Calico Operator determines the number of `calico-typha` pods based on the number of cluster workers and does not consider tainted nodes.
+If you have fewer than 3 untainted nodes in your cluster, or have a very large cluster with a small number of untainted nodes, you might have one or more `calico-typha` pods stuck in `Pending` state because the pod can't find an untainted node to run on.
 Usually, this doesn't cause an issue as long as there is at least one `calico-typha` pod in Running state.
 However, for high availability it is recommended to have at least two `calico-typha` pods always running.
 As a best practice, make sure that there are enough untainted nodes to run all the `calico-typha` pods that are created by the Calico operator.
 {: note}

-You experience issues with Calico components such as pods that don't deploy or intermittent networking issues.
+Calico networking issues can be difficult to diagnose without detailed logging.
+The default log level for Calico components is set to `info`, which provides basic operational information but might not include enough detail to troubleshoot complex networking problems.
-{: tsSymptoms}
+{: tsCauses}

-Increase the logging level of Calico components to gather more information about the issue.
+Increase the logging level of Calico components to `debug` to gather more detailed information about the issue.
+Debug-level logging provides verbose output that can help identify the root cause of networking problems.
 {: tsResolve}

 ## Increasing the log level for the `calico-typha` components